Expiration of Physician Employment Agreements

 You may also be interested in my posts about for cause termination of a physician employment agreement, without cause termination in physician employment contracts, and physician covenants not to compete.

-To learn more about the critical issues to be aware of when negotiating a physician employment agreement, you can see my podcast of the 4 most common traps in physician employment agreements, my physician employment agreement checklist or, for the most extensive discussion of the topic, my book on physician employment agreements.
+To learn more about the critical issues to be aware of when negotiating a physician employment agreement, you can see my podcast of the four most common traps in physician employment agreements, my physician employment agreement checklist, or, for the most extensive discussion on the topic, my book on physician employment agreements.
 For specific information on topics you might be interested in, see my posts about physician productivity compensationMGMA compensation analysismedical record provisions in physician employment agreementsletters of intent in physician contractsphysician covenants not to compete, and call coverage requirements.

 If you would like us to review your new agreement, you can start your review here.
 We also offer a free consultation to see if we can help.